swagger-api/apidom/README.md

 like XPATH or the DOM.
 It means we can now query JSON documents as if there was an underlying DOM, which decouples our SDK from our structure and our structure from our data.

+## ApiDOM stages

+There are three stages to ApiDOM

+- Parse stage
+- Refract stage
+- Generate stage

+### Parse stage

+The parse stage takes JSON string and produces ApiDOM structure using the base ApiDOM namespace.
+There are two phases of parsing:

+- Lexical Analysis phase
+- Syntactic Analysis phase

+#### Lexical Analysis phase

+Lexical Analysis will take a JSON string and turn it into a stream of tokens. tree-sitter / web-tree-sitter is used as an underlying lexical analyzer.

+#### Syntactic Analysis

+Syntactic Analysis will take a stream of tokens and turn it into an ApiDOM representation.
+CST produced by lexical analysis is syntactically analyzed, and ApiDOM structure using base (generic) ApiDOM namespace is produced.
+Syntactic analysis can further be direct or indirect.
+JSON parser has both direct and indirect syntactical analyzers, but YAML parser only has an indirect one.

+##### Direct Syntactical analysis

+This analysis directly turns tree-sitter CST into ApiDOM.
+Single traversal is required, which makes it super performant, and it's the default analysis used.

+##### Indirect Syntactic analysis

+This analysis turns trees-sitter CST into JSON AST representation.
+Then JSON AST is turned into ApiDOM.
+Two traversals are required, which makes the indirect analysis less performant than the direct one.
+Though less performant, having JSON AST representation allows us to do further complex analysis.

+### Refract stage

+The refract stage takes a generic ApiDOM structure (base namespace) and traverses through it, adding, updating, and removing nodes as it goes along and turning it into semantic ApiDOM structure (like OpenAPI or AsyncAPI).
+This is by far the most complex part of ApiDOM.
+This is where plugins operate.
+If plugins are used, additional traversal is currently needed.

+### Generate stage

+We can currently only generate JSON documents from the ApiDOM structure.
+It doesn't matter if the original document was originally defined in JSON or YAML.
+Generated JSON documented will have exactly the same semantic information as the original one, but the style information from the original document is not preserved (white spaces/comments, etc..).

+---

+Having said that, this is how JSON OpenAPI 3.1 document gets transformed into ApiDOM:

+**with direct syntactic analysis (requires 2 traversals)** JSON string -> tree-sitter CST ->  generic ApiDOM -> OpenAPI 3.1 ApiDOM

+**with indirect syntactic analysis (requires 2 traversals)** JSON string -> tree-sitter CST -> JSON AST -> generic ApiDOM -> OpenAPI 3.1 ApiDOM

+**with direct syntactic analysis and additional plugins (requires 3 traversal)** JSON string -> tree-sitter CST -> generic ApiDOM -> OpenAPI 3.1 ApiDOM -> plugins -> OpenAPI 3.1 ApiDOM

+---

+This very closely reflects how [Babel](https://github.com/babel/babel) works.
+Their transform phase is our refract phase.
+The only difference is that when plugins are involved, our transform phase requires 2 traversals instead of a single one.
+We can find a way in the future how to fold these 2 traversals into a single one.

 ## Technical info